m1m4/yoyo-bot/README.md

 ## TODO

 **Commands**
- - aliases [command] - send the aliases of the command
  - retard_mode [on/off] - does bad stuff
  - suggest [suggestion] - sends me a suggestion for the bot